yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-managed-disk-from-vhd.md

 #Provide the storage type for Managed Disk.
 PremiumLRS or StandardLRS.
 $storageType = 'PremiumLRS'

-#Provide the Azure region (e.g. China North) where Managed Disk will be located.
+#Provide the Azure region (e.g. chinanorth) where Managed Disk will be located.
 #This location should be same as the storage account where VHD file is stored
 #Get all the Azure location using command below:
 #Get-AzureRmLocation
-$location = 'China North'
+$location = 'chinanorth'

 #Provide the URI of the VHD file (page blob) in a storage account.
 Please not that this is NOT the SAS URI of the storage container where VHD file is stored.
 #e.g. https://contosostorageaccount1.blob.core.chinacloudapi.cn/vhds/contosovhd123.vhd